kuisskui/smart-car-parking/README.md

 # smart-car-parking
-This project is built when the SOS camp 2022 SKE and CPE Coporation.
+This project is built when the Exceed camp 2022 SKE and CPE Coporation.
 The application contains three modules frontend, backend and hardware.
 ## Functional
 The main thing of this is to track and display the state of the parking and parking lots wether it's parked or not.
 - Displaying on monitor as a parking map and its state.